ZhiyuanChen/CHANfiG/README.md

 `FlatDict` incorporates a `merge` method that allows you to merge a `Mapping`, an `Iterable`, or a path to the `FlatDict`.
 Different from built-in `update`, `merge` assign values instead of replace, which makes it works better with `DefaultDict`.

+`dict` in Python is ordered since Python 3.7, but there isn't a built-in method to help you sort a `dict`. `FlatDict`supports`sort` to help you manage your dict.

 Moreover, `FlatDict` comes with `difference` and `intersect`, which makes it very easy to compare a `FlatDict` with other `Mapping`, `Iterable`, or a path.

 #### ML Operations